centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-webservers-iis-nsclient-05-restapi.md

 ## Deprecated

-This plugin pack has been deprecated for the `Microsoft IIS Server API`.
+This Plugin-Pack has been deprecated and replaced by `Microsoft IIS Server Restapi`.
 Check [this procedure](applications-webservers-iis-restapi.html)

 ## Prerequisites